-Scale – Usually hides under the leaves.
+Insect Plant Scale – hiding under the leaves.
 Minor attacks can be handled with alcohol and a cotton swab.

-Overall caring for coffee plants is not that difficult.
+Overall caring for coffee trees or plants is not that difficult.
 Making them thrive is as easy as making sure the plant gets water and food and is buffered from the blazing sun.

 Because it thrives indoors, the rich, dark green, glossy leaves and easy culture make growing a Coffee tree as an indoor plant one to consider.